 - It urges us to take better care of ourselves

-- It makes us do a better job at whatever we do
+- It makes us work smarter and do a better job

-- It gives us a sense of achievement and confidence
+- It gives us a sense of achievement and greater confidence

 - It helps us discover what’s really important in our lives

-When you get good at time management, you find that you’re more present with your loved ones, get more joy out of what you do, and experience more flow while working.
+The effects of good time management mean you find that you’re more present with your loved ones, get more joy out of what you do, and experience more flow while working.

-Managing your time can be challenging though, especially when you run your own business.
+Managing your time can be challenging, though, especially when you run your own business.
 The best part of being an entrepreneur is that no one tells you what to do — but that’s the hardest part of it too.
-When you feel passionate about your business, suddenly everything becomes a priority.
-When you enjoy what you do, you might even find yourself getting worse at prioritizing what’s important vs what makes you excited at that moment.
+When you feel passionate about your business, suddenly, everything is your biggest priority.
+When you enjoy what you do, you might even find yourself getting worse at creating daily priorities and distinguishing between what’s important vs. what makes you excited at that moment.

 Quick Self-Test: Do You Have Poor Time Management?

-Here are five signs that you struggle with time management.
+Here are five signs that you’re struggling with time management.
 Read these statements, and think about whether you experience them at work or in your personal life.

-- You often underestimate the time certain tasks take.
+- You often underestimate the time important tasks take.

 - You are (sometimes) late for meetings.

-- Time is causing you stress in your life.
+- A lack of time is causing excessive stress in your life.

-- When you work on a task, you find yourself being interrupted several times.
+- When you work on one task, you find yourself being interrupted several times and switching between multiple tasks.

 - You feel that you don’t have enough time in a day to get everything done.